 The Health Insurance Portability and Accountability Act (HIPAA) is a complex law with a broad scope that was introduced in 1996 to make health insurance plans more transferable between employers, as well as to protect patient privacy.
 Compliance is mandatory for any organization that handles protected health information (PHI).
-In addition to healthcare facilities themselves, this includes all organizations that handle PHI data on their behalf in the capacity of business associates.
+In addition to healthcare facilities themselves, this includes all organizations that handle PHI data on their behalf.

 What does HIPAA mean for IT?

-Since HIPAA legislation is now 25 years old, it is unsurprisingly vague with regards to exactly which technical requirements IT teams need to provision.
+HIPAA legislation is unsurprisingly vague with regards to exactly which technical requirements IT teams need to provision.
 After all, IT environments were very different back in the 90s, long before cloud and mobile computing became a thing.
-Even in the last five years, technology has changed a great deal, and new threats to sensitive information are appearing every day.
+Even in the last few years, technology has changed a great deal, and new threats to sensitive information are appearing every day.
 Because of this, healthcare IT teams, and any third parties they work with, must regularly audit their technology infrastructures to ensure that they meet the HIPAA compliance requirements.

 Related article: IT Items That Should Be on Every HIPAA Compliance Checklist